 “Almost without exception, every woman currently in an IT leadership position started as an intern or in an entry-level position and worked her way up,” said Ann.
 Heather is one of them.

 “I’ve had the opportunity to move around internally to new jobs,” said Heather.
 “Being able to keep my mind churning by doing different things is definitely a plus for someone like me, who is always looking for what I can do next.”

 “Heather is very diligent,” observed Andy Massaro, technical manager of application infrastructure services and Heather’s former manager.
 “She doesn’t give up on things.
 She really dives into a problem and won’t quit until she figures it out.
 I’m sure it’s the same way she approaches athletic training.”

-Heather is now an analytics lead on the corporate digital strategy team, where she runs predictive models for a number of departments within Securian.
+Heather is now an analytics lead on the corporate digital strategy team, where she runs predictive models for a number of departments at Securian Financial.